Credit: Central Coast Pictures

 Credit: Anthony Fomin / Unsplash

-Whether coming to surf “The Rock,” hike the Elfin Forest Trail or look for wildlife on a kayak tour (Morro Bay has an active sea otter population and whale watching is possible almost year-round), this petite Central Coast city attracts all types of travelers but is best suited for a back-to-nature getaway.
-Families have fished here for generations, so the dock-to-dish dining is legittry OG spot Dutchman’s Seafood House or the tiki-style Harbor Hut, which has postcard bay views.
+Whether coming to surf “The Rock,” hike the Elfin Forest Trail or look for wildlife on a kayak tour, this petite Central Coast city attracts all types of travelers but is best suited for a back-to-nature getaway.
+For those who take to water, Morro Bay has an active sea otter population and whale-watching is possible almost year-round.
+Families have fished here for generations, so the sea-to-table dining is legittry OG spot Dutchman’s Seafood House or the tiki-style Harbor Hut, which has postcard-worthy bay views.
 Museums, galleries, shops and bike trails round out the long list of things to do.

 Credit: Scott Fairchild

-Located on pretty Catalina Island and reached by boat or helicopter, the tiny town of Avalon is the southernmost city in Los Angeles County and one of its most picturesque.
-There are a handful of places to stay (try Hotel Atwater in town or the historic Mt Ada on Wrigley Road) and activities for every type of travelerfrom ziplining and scuba diving to a backcountry bison expedition.
-Get boujee with a cabana or daybed at Descanso Beach Club, tee off at the nine-hole Catalina Golf Course or set aside time for a little self-care at Island Spa Catalina.
+Located on pretty Catalina Island and reached by ferry or helicopter, the tiny town of Avalon is the southernmost city in Los Angeles County and one of its most picturesque.
+There are a handful of places to stay, like Hotel Atwater in town or the historic Mt Ada on Wrigley Road, and activities for every type of travelerfrom ziplining and scuba diving to a backcountry bison expedition.
+Get boujee with a cabana or daybed at Descanso Beach Club, tee off at the nine-hole Catalina Golf Course or set aside time for a little self-care at Catalina Sea Spa.

 Charming California Towns